ni/measurement-plugin-service-extension-example/measurements/labview_measurement/README.md

 ### NOTE

-TThe Logger Service is integrated with the Measurement Service.
-Therefore, starting the Measurement Service without the Logger Service will result in an error indicating that the Logger Service was not found.
-To avoid this, the Logger Service must be started and registered with the discovery service before it can be called from the Measurement Service.
+This example resolves the Logger service during its startup.
+Therefore, please ensure that the logger service is running before starting the measurement plug-in, else you will get an error indicating that the Logger service was not found.

 ### Required Driver Software